 - Incentives such as priority or conditional-approval programs for new medicines for rare diseases (high unmet needs) such as orphan diseases,

-- Improved clinical trial start-up timelines,
+- Competitive clinical trial start-up timelines,

 Need support for your drug development in Japan?

 Credevo offers expertise in the drug development lifecycle and regulatory services in Japan.
 Connect with us to Check them out now!

 In order to achieve a successful drug development in Japan, one needs to follow a stepwise process as below